 Payment will be made to the beneficiary or beneficiaries named in writing by you.
-The beneficiary/ beneficiaries you name for your Life Insurance Benefit must be the same as those named for your Burial Benefit.
+The beneficiary/beneficiaries you name for your Life Insurance Benefit must be the same as those named for your Burial Benefit.
 Unless you designate otherwise, payment shall be made as follows:

-- ➤ If more than one beneficiary is named, each will be paid an equal share.
-If any named beneficiary dies before you, you should complete the proper forms with the Trust Fund Office to designate a replacement beneficiary(s). - > If no beneficiary is named, or if no named beneficiary survives you, the benefit will be paid to your surviving relatives in the following order: - all to your surviving Spouse; or - if your Spouse does not survive you, in equal shares to your surviving children; or - if no child survives you, in equal shares to your surviving parents; or - to the executors or administrators of your estate.
+- If more than one beneficiary is named, each will be paid an equal share.
+If any named beneficiary dies before you, you should complete the proper forms with the Trust Fund Office to designate a replacement beneficiary(s).

+- If no beneficiary is named, or if no named beneficiary survives you, the benefit will be paid to your surviving relatives in the following order:

+- Your spouse or domestic partner.

+- Your natural and adopted children.

+- Your parents.

+- Your estate.

-However, ING may, at its option, may pay up to \$2,000 of your benefit to any party it deems to be entitled to such payment because of your burial expense.
+The person must be living on the tenth day after your death.
+However, Voya may, at its option, may pay up to \$2,000 of your benefit to any party it deems to be entitled to such payment because of your burial expense.